treeverse/lakeFS/docs/howto/import.md

 To copy data into lakeFS you can use the following tools:

-1. The `lakectl` command line tool - see the [reference]({% link reference/cli.md %}#lakectl-fs-upload) to learn more about using it to copy local data into lakeFS.
+1. The `lakectl` command line tool - see the [reference][lakectl-fs-upload] to learn more about using it to copy local data into lakeFS.
 Using `lakectl fs upload --recursive` you can upload multiple objects together from a given directory.
 1. Using [rclone](./copying.md#using-rclone)
 1. Using Hadoop's [DistCp](./copying.md#using-distcp)

+[deploy-azure-storage-account-creds]:  {% link howto/deploy/azure.md %}#storage-account-credentials
+[lakectl-fs-upload]:  {% link reference/cli.md %}#lakectl-fs-upload